-The above recommendation contributes to all of the Council's Corporate Plan Priorities
+The above recommendation contributes to all of the Council's Corporate Plan Priorities.

-1. CAPITAL STRATEGY REPORT
+1 CAPITAL STRATEGY REPORT

 - 1.1 This capital strategy report forms a key part of the Council's overall Corporate Planning Framework.
-It provides a mechanism by which capital expenditure is aligned over a medium term (5 year) planning period. - 1.2 This strategy sets the framework for all aspects of the Council's capital expenditure including prioritisation, planning outcomes, management, funding and monitoring, and is linked to the Council's Asset Management Plan, Investment Strategy and the Medium Term Financial Strategy.

-1.3 Capital Expenditure and Financing
+It provides a mechanism by which capital expenditure is aligned over a medium term (5 year) planning period. - 1.2 This strategy sets the framework for all aspects of the Council's capital expenditure including prioritisation, planning outcomes, management, funding and monitoring, and is linked to the Council's Asset Management Plan, Investment Strategy and the Medium Term Financial Strategy. - 1.3 Capital Expenditure and Financing

-Capital expenditure is where the Council spends money on assets, such as property or vehicles, that will be used for more than one year.
+Capital expenditure is any expenditure that results in the procurement, constrction and enhancement of an assets.
+For Derbyshire Dales District Council, this includes expenditure on assets, such as property or vehicles that will be used for more than one year.
 In local government this includes spending on assets owned by other bodies, and loans and grants to other bodies enabling them to buy assets.
 The Council has some limited discretion on what counts as capital expenditure, for example at Derbyshire Dales District Council assets costing less than £10,000 are not capitalised and are charged to revenue in the year of purchase.